 Dessert Wine and Fortified Wines

 Dessert wines are sweet wines and as the name suggests, they are generally served with dessert.
-A rule of thumb for choosing a wine is that it must be sweeter than the dessert being eaten.
+Since there are many dessert wine types, a rule of thumb for choosing a wine is that it must be sweeter than the dessert being eaten.